 He joined USC in November 2006 to build collaborative research projects across the University and with local, national and international industry and government.
 Immediately prior to this he had an academic position in computer science at Heriot–Watt University in Edinburgh, Scotland, as well as founder and CEO of a UK-based emotion engineering company, Affective Media.

-He heads up large scale collaborative projects in mental health and wellbeing, physical health and fitness, sports analytics, medical training, abuse prevention, road safety, augmented and virtual reality, affective computing (emotion), human computer interaction, and videogaming and serious games.
+He heads up large scale collaborative projects in mental health and wellbeing, physical health and fitness, sports analytics, medical training and simulation, child protection, road safety, augmented and virtual reality, affective computing (emotion), human computer interaction, and videogaming and serious games.